androidsx/our-other-apps/README.md

 Using the library is really simple, <a href="https://github.com/androidsx/our-other-apps/blob/master/SampleProject/src/com/androidsx/sample_project/Example.java">that example</a> allows you to know how to link the activity apps through a button.

+On the button click event, you have add this code.

+        Intent intent = new Intent(Example.this,OtherAppsActivity.class);
+		intent.putExtra("listapp", generateAppList());
+		startActivity(intent);

+The generateAppList() method return an ArrayList<App> witch all items for the list:

+	private ArrayList<App> generateAppList() {

+		ArrayList<App> apps = new ArrayList<App>();

+		apps.add(new App(
+				R.drawable.smileys,
+				"Chat Toolkit",
+				"Nuevos smileys, memes,famosos, LOLCats y emoticonos para tu aplicación favorita de chat!", "com.androidsx.smileys"));

+		return apps;
+	}

+In this case, this item is the only.

-In order to add items into the ListView you need create an ArrayList of App objects.
+In order to add items into the ListView you need add an object App into de ArrayList<App>

 This is an example for add one item.